ivans-innovation-lab/beautiful-jekyll/index.md

   - "/img/digital-transformation.jpg" : "Digital transformation"
 ---

-Contributing to open source can be a rewarding way to learn, teach, and build experience in just about any skill you can imagine.

-The intention of this open source lab is to build information system of fictitious company.
-We are going to use different architectural and design patterns, organizational structures and delivery process to support this.
+The intention of this open lab is to build information system of a **fictitious company**.
+We are going to use different architectural and design patterns to support this.

 You will learn how to:
 - make decisions to use one pattern against the other,